 How can I help students who have been adversely affected by the COVID-19 pandemic?
 If I am a student, how can I seek help? (added March 25, 2020)

 Northeastern has designated the Student Emergency Fund for this effort.
 Details on donating or applying for assistance are available on the Student Emergency Fund site.

-The best defense against the spread of the COVID-19 virus is handwashing with soap and water.
+The best defense against the spread of COVID-19 and its variants is vaccination, along with continued hand hygiene, masking and social distancing.
 Student Health Services (SHS) has created a webpage that addresses illness protection and prevention.
 SHS is making updates as the situation evolves.
-Any student, faculty or staff member who has questions or concerns about their risk or condition is welcome to contact Health Services at (773) 442-5800 or firstname.lastname@example.org.
+Any student, faculty or staff member who has questions or concerns about their risk or condition is welcome to contact Health Services at (773) 442-5800 or email@example.com.
 Early information shows that some people are at higher risk of getting very sick from this illness.
 Those at higher risk include:

 - People over 60 years of age.
 The risk increases significantly thereafter and escalates with age, with persons over age 80 in the highest risk category.

 - People, regardless of age, with underlying health conditions including cardiovascular disease, diabetes, cancer, heart disease, or chronic lung diseases like COPD, as well as those with severely weakened immune systems.

 What should I do if I am sick? (updated March 18, 2020)